coder/docs/admin/security.md

 The **Secure Cookie** option controls the [`secure` property of cookies] that Coder issues.
 This prevents browsers from sending sensitive cookies, such as those containing credentials, over unencrypted (HTTP) connections.
+We recommend enabling this setting if you are serving Coder over HTTPS.

 [`secure` property of cookies]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies